From Spam to Customer 360:

-According to the latest survey by the DDMA (available in Dutch only), email marketing is hardly practised as an isolated activity anymore.
+According to a recent survey by the DDMA (available in Dutch only), email marketing is hardly practised as an isolated activity anymore.
 Most respondents describe their current job in a different way: CRM marketer, online marketer, base marketer and digital marketer.
 The job description has changed because of the evolution from simple email campaign to customer 360.

 How did that come about?
 First … let’s take a trip down memory lane …